 How to Market a Patent: Everything You Need to Know

-A patent is a right granted by the US under the provision of the Patent and Trademark Office that gives an inventor protection against other people.4 min read
+A patent is a right granted by the U.S. Patent and Trademark Office that gives an inventor exclusive rights to an invention.4 min read

-A patent is a right granted by the United States under the provision of the Patent and Trademark Office that gives an inventor protection against other people making, selling, or using an invention.
+A patent is a right granted by the United States Patent and Trademark Office (USPTO) that gives an inventor protection against other people making, selling, or using an invention.

 The Dilemma: Assigning a Patent or Licensing?